vinman75/noggin/README.md

 ### Purpose
 Noggin is a personal project that was designed to store and edit useful programming tips in a GUI for easy access.
-Intallially the project was going to be my learning project for GIT and pySimpleGUI
+Intallially this project was a means for me to learn GIT and pySimpleGUI.

 ---